 I started thinking the other day about ice fishing.
-You see I was travelling through northern Vermont where there is still ice on the lakes and people ice fishing.
+You see I was traveling through northern Vermont where there is still ice on the lakes and people ice fishing.
 Honestly, I just don’t get the point.
-After all if you need ice just put water in your freezer or go to the store and by a bag.
+After all, if you need ice just put water in your freezer or go to the store and by a bag.
 Do you really need to sit out in the cold trying to catch it?
 Okay, I know when you are ice fishing you aren’t trying to catch ice.
 But I still don’t get the point, therefore I pondered on it for awhile and hence, this pontification.